-Visitors are prohibited from even entering the famous valley with a camera, my cynical side says it is so that they can sell you the souvenir packs, but hopefully it is to ensure they cannot be sneaked into the actual tombs where flashguns may cause damage.
+Visitors are prohibited from entering the famous valley with a camera, my cynical side says it is so that they can sell you the souvenir packs, but hopefully it’s to make sure they cannot be sneaked into the tombs where flash may cause damage.
 There are always a few mobile phones in evidence however and not for making calls or texting!

-The Valley of the Kings is located just opposite Luxor on west bank of the Nile, most of the royal tombs are located in the East side of the wadi, which is split in two.
-Apart from the almost constant attention of the ‘hawkers’ which are ready to ‘ambush’ unsuspecting tourists as soon as they step off their respective coaches, and the drone of tour guides providing commentary to their charges there does not appear to be any natural sound.
+The Valley of the Kings is just opposite Luxor on west bank of the Nile.
+Most of the royal tombs are in the East side of the wadi, which is split in two.
+Apart from the almost constant attention of the ‘hawkers’ which are ready to ‘ambush’ unsuspecting tourists as soon as they step off their respective coaches, and the drone of tour guides providing commentary to their charges there does not seem any natural sound.

-The passes include entrance to three tombs and an additional ticket is required for admission to the tomb of Tutankhamon.
-Deciding to take this option will enable a visit to four tombs in total.
+The passes include entrance to three tombs, but to enter the tomb of Tutankhamun an extra ticket needs buying.
+Deciding to take this option enables a visit to four tombs in total.
 Heed the advice of the guide, a guidebook will also prove useful, choose the tombs carefully, and find the most interesting ones.
-If the tomb of Rameses IV remains closed, I recommend the tombs of Rameses I, Rameses III and Siptah which provide plenty of hieroglyphics, some of which are exquisite, sarcophaguses and other artefacts which the countless steps more than worth it.
+If the tomb of Rameses IV remains closed, I recommend the tombs of Rameses I, Rameses III and Siptah which have plenty of hieroglyphics, some of which are exquisite, sarcophaguses and other artefacts which the countless steps more than worth it.

 The sarcophagus is still in place and the mummy is the only one which remains in the valley.
 Displayed in a temperature controlled glass display.
-The tomb of Tutankhamon is the obvious main attraction, this young pharaoh is the undoubted ‘rock star’ of the demi-gods.
-Howard Carter the English archaeologist whose name is almost synonymous with Egyptian archaeology discovered the tomb in 1922, he is credited with discovering another five tombs.
-This tomb was one of the few which had not suffered from the attention of robbers, and apart from the pharaohs mummified remains, the wondrous treasures that were discovered that day, are so numerous they are still to be fully studied and classified today.ay it is morbidly fascinating.
+The tomb of Tutankhamun is the obvious main attraction, this young pharaoh is the undoubted ‘rock star’ of the demigods.
+Howard Carter the English archaeologist whose name is almost synonymous with Egyptian archaeology discovered the tomb in 1922.
+He is credited with discovering another five tombs.
+This tomb was one of the few which had not suffered attention from robbers.
+Apart from the pharaohs mummified remains, the wondrous treasures that were discovered that day, are so many they still need further study and classified. it is morbidly fascinating.

 The visit to Valley of the Kings is a memorable one; it is always a little humbling to visit a place that has captured the imagination for so long, it is an impressive start to any tour of Luxor.